jeffpar/pcjs.v1/_posts/2017-02-09-pdp-11-front-panel-demo.md

 {% include machine-command.html type='clickOnce' label='EXAM' machine='test1170' command='script' value='hold Panel EXAM 250' %}

 At this point, the DATA register should display `070707`.
-You can also use the PCjs Debugger's `rm` command to verify the contents of DATA register, or use a Dump command (`dw 300 l1`) to dump memory location 300.
+You can also use the PCjs Debugger's `rm` command to verify the contents of the DATA register, or use a Dump command (`dw 300 l1`) to dump memory location 300.

 *[@jeffpar](http://twitter.com/jeffpar)*
 *Feb 9, 2017*